remix-run/indie-stack/README.md

 -   Add a `SESSION_SECRET` to your fly app secrets, to do this you can run the following commands:

     ```sh
-    fly secrets set SESSION_SECRET=$(openssl rand -hex 32) --app indie-stack-template
+    fly secrets set SESSION_SECRET=$(openssl rand -hex 32) --app rockabilly-stack-template
-    fly secrets set SESSION_SECRET=$(openssl rand -hex 32) --app indie-stack-template-staging
+    fly secrets set SESSION_SECRET=$(openssl rand -hex 32) --app rockabilly-stack-template-staging
     ```

     If you don't have openssl installed, you can also use [1password](https://1password.com/generate-password) to generate a random secret, just replace `$(openssl rand -hex 32)` with the generated secret.

--   Create a persistent volume for the sqlite database for both your staging and production environments.
-Run the following:
+-   Create a single Postgres server and attach it to both production and staging apps:

     ```sh
-    fly volumes create data --size 1 --app indie-stack-template
-    fly volumes create data --size 1 --app indie-stack-template-staging
+    fly postgres create --name rockabilly-stack-template-db
+    fly postgres attach --postgres-app rockabilly-stack-template-db --app rockabilly-stack-template
+    fly postgres attach --postgres-app rockabilly-stack-template-db --app rockabilly-stack-template-staging
     ```

+    This approach allows you to fit a full deployment with production and staging versions of the app and a postgres database into the free tier of fly.io.
+A more conventional setup would be to create separate postgres databases for both production and staging, in which case you would substitute the following commands for the ones above:

+    ```sh
+    fly postgres create --name rockabilly-stack-template-db
+    fly postgres create --name rockabilly-stack-template-staging-db
+    fly postgres attach --postgres-app rockabilly-stack-template-db --app rockabilly-stack-template
+    fly postgres attach --postgres-app rockabilly-stack-template-staging-db --app rockabilly-stack-template-staging
+    ```
+    Fly will take care of setting the DATABASE_URL secret for you.

 Now that everything is set up you can commit and push your changes to your repo.
 Every commit to your `main` branch will trigger a deployment to your production environment, and every commit to your `dev` branch will trigger a deployment to your staging environment.

-### Connecting to your database

-The sqlite database lives at `/data/sqlite.db` in your deployed application.
-You can connect to the live database by running `fly ssh console -C database-cli`.

 ### Getting Help with Deployment